dotnet/source-build/Documentation/system-requirements.md

 ### MacOS

-MacOS is not currently supported.
-[Tracking Issue](https://github.com/dotnet/source-build/issues/2909)
+MacOS is not currently supported: [Tracking Issue](https://github.com/dotnet/source-build/issues/2909).
+However, community users have created a [Homebrew project](https://github.com/Homebrew/homebrew-core/blob/master/Formula/dotnet.rb) to build .NET for OSX.
+Please feel free to open new issues in individual repos or in source-build for OSX issues and we can redirect them if possible.

 ### Windows